timescale/docs/getting-started/queries.md

 </Procedure>

-## Use time buckets to get values
+## Use $TIME_BUCKETs to get values

-To make it easier to look at numbers over different time ranges, you can use the Timescale `time_bucket` function.
-Time buckets are used to group data, so that you can perform calculations over different time periods.
-Time buckets represent a specific point in time, so all the timestamps for data in a single time bucket use the bucket timestamp.
+To make it easier to look at numbers over different time ranges, you can use the
+$COMPANY `time_bucket` function. $TIME_BUCKET_CAPs are used to group data, so that you can perform calculations over different time periods. $TIME_BUCKET_CAPs represent a specific point in time, so all the timestamps for data in a single $TIME_BUCKET use the bucket timestamp.

 In this section, you use the same query as the previous section to find the `first` and `last` values, but start by organizing the data into 1-hour time buckets.
-In the last section, you retrieves the first and last value of a column, this time, you retrieve the first and last value for a 1-hour time bucket.
+In the last section, you retrieve the first and last value of a column, this time, you retrieve the first and last value for a 1-hour $TIME_BUCKET.

-Start by declaring the time bucket interval to use, and give your time bucket a
+Start by declaring the $TIME_BUCKET interval to use, and give your $TIME_BUCKET a
 name:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`